Customizing Patient-Physician Communication

-With the ROI Personalized Radiation Therapy award, the team is:
+With the ROI Personalized Radiation Therapy award, the team:

-- Auditing the existing patient education material for the specific disease sites and researching the latest theories of the graphic narrative medium.
+- Audited the existing patient education material for the specific disease sites and researched the latest theories of the graphic narrative medium.

-- Interviewing patients, family members, physicians, nurses and radiation therapists to understand their needs and perspectives on the radiotherapy process for each of the specific disease sites.
+- Interviewed patients, family members, physicians, nurses and radiation therapists to understand their needs and perspectives on the radiotherapy process for each of the specific disease sites.

-- Using a human-centered design process to construct a storyboard of the patient experience for each disease site.
+- Used a human-centered design process to construct a storyboard of the patient experience for each disease site.

-- Developing and testing prototypes of the site-specific CEBRE discussion guides to refine and finalize them so they can be made available online to all clinics.
+- Developed and tested prototypes of the site-specific CEBRE discussion guides to refine and finalize them so they can be made available online to all clinics.